 Feeder School is a school from which a majority of students progress to a higher-level educational school.
 For example, middle schools are feeder schools for high schools.
-A school is considered a feeder school if 50 percent or more of the students in the terminating grade attend a single school.
-For example, a middle school where 78 percent of the eighth-grade students attend the same high school would be a feeder school of that high school.
+A school is considered a feeder school if 50 percent or more of the students in the terminating grade attend the same school the following year.
+For example, a middle school where 78 percent of the 8th-grade students attend the same high school would be a feeder school of that high school.

-Final Resources is the numerator or top of the ratio that is the percent of adequacy.
+Final Resources is the numerator or top of the ratio that is the Percentage of Adequacy.
 It consists of a district's Local Capacity Target, Corporate Personal Property Replacement Tax revenue, and Base Funding Minimum.

 Financial Capacity to Meet Expectations.
-See Percent of Adequacy.
+See Percentage of Adequacy.

-Former English Learners include English Learners who met the state reclassification criteria on ACCESS through high school graduation.
+Former English Learners are students who were English Learners who met the state reclassification criteria on ACCESS through high school graduation and are no longer considered English Learners.